glotzerlab/hoomd-blue/INSTALLING.rst

   For HOOMD-blue on AMD GPUs, the following limitations currently apply.

       1. Certain HOOMD-blue kernels trigger a `unknown HSA error <https://github.com/ROCm-Developer-Tools/HIP/issues/1662>`_.
-         A `temporary bugfix branch of HIP <https://github.com/glotzerlab/HIP/tree/hipfuncgetattributes_revertvectortypes>`_ addresses these problems.
-When using a custom HIP version, other libraries used by HOOMD-blue (``rocfft``) need to be compiled against that same HIP version.
       2. The `mpcd` component is disabled on AMD GPUs.
       3. Multi-GPU execution via unified memory is not available.